2020-09-18

 So we trot downhill, rather cautiously.

 Now, this...
 I don't even know how to put it in words – the beauty of this place is breathtaking.
 Rocky mountains and silvery spruces, sun glistening back from the snow but never so brightly it would hurt your eyes – this looks like some kind of a fairytale.
-Literally a few minutes ago I was feeling annoyed and impatient in Serpent's Trail, and now I'm in ecstasy just from looking around me.
+Literally a few minutes ago I was feeling annoyed and dismayed in Serpent's Trail, one of the most joyless shitholes I've ever seen, and now I'm in ecstasy just from looking around me.
 I don't care we're in a foreign land in the midst of mountains without the foggiest idea where we can find things like humans and houses and for how long we're even going to have a road to walk on.
 I could stay here forever, or at least until I ran out of food, drink and warmth.

 We reach a crossing that has roadsigns pointing at two locations.
 The name on the left one means nothing to us, but the other one pointing further downhill says "Bruma".
 And Bruma is, as I already know, one of the major cities in Cyrodiil.
 So we have indeed reached the part of Cyrodiil closest to Skyrim.
 That would mean, just as I said earlier, that home is in the direction we just came from.
 But naturally we'll proceed towards Bruma.
 The girls and I have been keen to see Cyrodiil and now we're having the chance.

 The road goes pretty steeply downhill much of the time.
 We must be at great elevation.
 After yet another bend, two bandits attack us.
 They are easy to kill.
-Nearby is a horsecart and two dead people, an Imperial man and a Nord woman, whom they apparently had robbed.
+Nearby is a horsecart and two dead people, an Imperial man and a Nord woman, whom it seems those bandits had robbed.

 Having verified that nothing can be done for those unfortunate people anymore, we continue our journey, not very fast, because I'm just reveling in the scenery and the girls are immensely relieved that my mood has improved and do all they can not to disturb my bliss.
 (Not that they aren't enjoying this as much as I do.)